 We know that generally, sports fans are an enthusiastic crowd, but we want to get them even more excited.
 As explained, a lot of fans prefer to watch the games at home flanked by all of their devices, but what if we could make them use the devices before the game to lure them to your stadium?

-With an indoor navigation solution, you can potentially do that.
-By using the application as a build up before game day, you can push attendees exciting notifications or maybe even exclusive short videos with interviews, training, or tutorials with star players.
-This will benefit both your stadium and the team as fans will feel a closer and more personal relation to the players, and they’ll return this “favor” by supporting them in person on game days.
+With a dynamic mapping solution, you can potentially do that.
+By using the application as a build-up before game day, you can push attendees exciting notifications or maybe even exclusive short videos with interviews, training, or tutorials with star players.
+This will benefit both your stadium and the team as fans will feel a closer and more personal relation to the players, and they will return this “favor” by supporting them in person on game days.

-TVs aren’t just TVs anymore.
-They’re 50-inch home entertainment systems allowing fans to watch the game from every angle in ultra-high-definition.
+TVs are not just TVs anymore.
+They are 50-inch home entertainment systems, allowing fans to watch the game from every angle in ultra-high-definition.
 This makes it more difficult to lure fans from their couch to the stadium.
 Not because they want to save money.
-They “just” want an experience and they’re willing to pay for it.
+They want an experience and they’re willing to pay for it.

-Imagine if fans could order the food they’re craving while watching the game and have it delivered right to their seat.
-With indoor navigation that may actually be possible.
-By combining the navigation solution with a food ordering system and an indoor positioning technology, fans can order food without leaving their seat and have it delivered – and staff will never get lost or confused about where to deliver the order, as they’re equipped with indoor navigation too.
+Imagine if fans could order the food they are craving while watching the game and have it delivered right to their seat.
+With dynamic mapping that is possible.
+By combining a mapping solution with your food ordering system and indoor positioning technology, fans can order food without leaving their seat and have it delivered.
+And staff will never get lost or confused about where to deliver the order, as they are equipped with indoor navigation.

-Or why not add a live feed to your application that allows fans to watch highlights from different angles or maybe even replay them.
+Or why not add a live feed to your application that allows fans to watch highlights from different angles or maybe even replay them?
 The possibility of sending push notifications is also very important at this stage.
-For instance, fans could get a glimpse of what’s going on in the locker room during half-time.
-You also want to feed spectators with stats and information on selected players, goal scorers, the referee even.
+For instance, fans could get a glimpse of what is going on in the locker room during half-time.
+You also want to feed spectators with stats and information on selected players, goal scorers, and the referee even.
 It’s all about creating a personal experience through the technology that 83% of attendees are using during the game anyway: their smartphone.

 Technology is advancing every day, which makes almost everything possible.
-The focus in this context is to combine technology, exclusiveness, and personalisation, and an indoor navigation solution allows you to do just that.
+The focus in this context is to combine technology, exclusiveness, and personalization and a dynamic mapping solution allows you to do just that.
 So, use your imagination and lure fans back to the stands.